ICC is pleased to welcome its new Corporate Member, Axion from the US.

 About the Speaker

-Professor Anil Kumar Anal is globally recognized among the top 0.1% of scientists in Food Science.
+Professor Anil Kumar Anal is globally recognized as one of the top Food Scienctists.
 He is Professor and Chair of Food Innovation, Nutrition, and Health at AIT in Thailand and an expert advisor to international organizations including the European Union, World Bank, UN-FAO, UNEP, and leading industry partners.

 With over 200 publications, 10 patents, and research projects across Asia-Pacific, Europe, and the US, Professor Anal brings deep expertise in sustainable food systems, bioeconomy, food safety, and nutrition security.